 Can I label the product once it’s imported into Europe?

 In general, a product must be correctly labelled ‘once it’s placed on the market’.
-This can be interpreted in different ways, which is why I recommend that you ensure that your product is correctly labelled before the product is imported into the EU.
+This can be interpreted in different ways, which is why we recommend that you ensure that your product is correctly labelled before the product is imported into the EU.

 It’s also more expensive to label products once inside the EU, compared to instructing your manufacturer to do it for you.